+HIGHLIGHTS

+MEXICO

+Up Si Vale

-Up Si Valo Up Si Vale in Mexico, for the sixth year in a row, is recognized as a "Socially Responsible Company".
-This label, awarded by the Mexican.
-Center for Philanthropy (Ceme6), highlights institutions and companies that voluntarily and publicly practice their social responsibility.
+Up Sí Vale in Mexico, for the sixth year in a row, is recognized as a "Socially Responsible Company".
+This label, awarded by the Mexican Center for Philanthropy (Cemefi), highlights institutions and companies that voluntarily and publicly practice their social responsibility.
 The Company is aiming to win the Distinctivo level in 2021.

-In 2019, Up Multinet, Turkey, drafted a document called "Supplier Rules" of Conduct", which outlines the subsidiary's expectations regarding labor law and business ethics standards in the business practices of its suppliers.
-These are signed for any new contract or when contracts are renewed: - For instance.

-Computer screens are mercury-free (i.e. Hg Free) and must be completely recyclable, in order to limit their impact on the environment.
-Cups in vending machines are made of recycled cardboard, and all available cutlery is made of wood, to achieve a "Plastic Free" approach.
-Lip group is evolving its development process for designing new products and services by involving more suppliers in the process for designing and industrializing its offer To speed up its ability to innovate, the Group is working with its ecosystem and is developing strategic partnerships.
-Some Subsidiaries have already implemented a co-development approach with partner suppliers, leading to a win-win relationship and creating shared value for both parties. and competitive than if these new skills were developed in house, and as a result, we can become more efficient and create more value for customers.
-The gain is also significent for legacy suppliers, with whom this capacity to develop is increased tenfold, as well as the attractive competitive advantages accessing new technologies, challenging design choices, expanding expertise and activities.
+LIP ROMANIA AND LIP SPAIN Up Romania and Up Spain have their suppliers sign a "Code of Conduct" or "Supplier Code of Conduct" with CSR criteria in a tender or new contract TURKEY In 2019, Up Multinet, Turkey, drafted a document called "Supplier Rules of Conduct", which outlines the subsidiary's expectations regarding labor law and business ethics standards in the business practices of its suppliers.
+These are signed for any new contract or when contracts are renewed.
+ITALY Ip Day in Italy applies specific environmental criteria when acquiring ertain product categories.
+For instance - Computer screens are mercury-free (i.e. Hg Free) and must be completely recyclable, in order to limit their impact on the environment - Cups in vending machines are made of recycled cardboard, and all available cutlery is made of wood, to achieve a "Plastic Free" approach.
+Up group is evolving its development process for designing new products and services by involving more suppliers in the process for designing and industrializing its offer.
+To speed up its ability to innovate, the Group is working with its ecosystem and is developing strategic partnerships.
+Some Subsidiaries have already implemented a co-development approach with partner suppliers, leading to a win-win relationship and creating shared value for both parties.
+Calling upon these suppliers' know-how optimizes the time and cost of developing new products and services.
+This enables us to be more responsive and competitive than if these new skills were developed in-house, and as a result, we can become more efficient and create more value for customers.
+The gain is also significant for legacy suppliers, with whom this capacity to develop is increased tenfold, as well as the attractive competitive advantages: accessing new technologies, challenging design choices, expanding expertise and activities.

-For two of our projects that focus on offer digitalization, we have chosen suppliers who have expertise in the field of dematerialization because we do not have this type of knowledge and experience at the moment.
+66 For two of our projects that focus on offer digitalization, we have chosen suppliers who have expertise in the field of dematerialization because we do not have this type of knowledge and experience at the moment.
 The two chosen suppliers are local, and we have been working with them for a long time (between 3 and 6 years).
 They are providing support during this period of transformation.
 Martin MULLER, Chief Financial Officer, Up Česká republika

 We developed a partnership with the fintech company Konfao in 2019 to offer a financing solution to Mexican SMEs, building on Konfio's 100% digital platform and our network of SME customers, as well as the market power of our brand.
-This partnership is the most appropriate response to the needs of these small companies and creates shared value between Konfao and Up SI Vale.
-Daniela AYALA, Project Manager, Business News, Up Si Vale, Mexico.
+This partnership is the most appropriate response to the needs of these small companies and creates shared value between Konfao and Up Sí Vale.
+Daniela AYALA, Project Manager, Business News, Up Sí Vale, Mexico.